bianca574/Website-Project/README.md

 # Coffee Website ☕️

-A simple, responsive website about coffee — created with HTML, CSS, and JavaScript.
+A simple, responsive website about coffee — made with HTML, CSS, and JavaScript.

 ## 🌐 Live Demo